rapid7/insightconnect-plugins/plugins/rapid7_vulndb/help.md

 |Published_at|string|False|Published date of vulnerability|
 |Title|string|False|Title of Vulnerability|

-## Troubleshooting

-_This plugin does not contain any troubleshooting information._

-# Version History# Description

-Make searching the Rapid7 vulnerability and exploit data fast, easy and efficient with the InsightConnect plugin.
-Leverage this curated repository of vetted computer software exploits and exploitable vulnerabilities to ensure your security operations are always aware of the latest threats that could be used against your environment

-# Key Features

-* Search Database for vulnerabilities
-* Retrieve vulnerability or Metasploit module details based on a CVE or module identifier

-# Requirements

-_This plugin does not contain any requirements._

-# Documentation

-## Setup

-_This plugin does not contain a connection._

-## Technical Details

-### Actions

 #### Search Database

 This action is used to search the database to find vulnerabilities and exploits.